vlunic00/Artist_Recognition/README.md

 # Artist_Recognition
-An AI model designed to figure out the name of the artist from a given painting
+An AI model designed to figure out the name of the artist given his/her painting